trueheart78/trueheart78.com/games.md

 1. VA-11 HALL-A: Cyberpunk Bartender Action (Vita)
    - Quite enjoyed this visual novel.
    - Solid A.
+1. Legend of Zelda: Breath of the Wild - Champion’s Ballad DLC (DLC) (Switch)
+   - Final boss was easily the hardest.
+   - Completed on Master Mode.
+   - 245+ hours.

 <!-- beaten:end -->
 <a name='jettisoned'></a>